COMP08011/fault-tolerant-kafka/README.md

 ## Testing Fault-Tolerance
 Now let's see how fault-tolerant our new cluster is.
 - Shutdown the broker with id=1
-- Run the `kafka-topics` script's `--describe` command again, and compare it's output with the output you got the last time you ran `--describe`.
+- Run the `kafka-topics` script's `--describe` command again, and compare its output with the output you got the last time you ran `--describe`.
   - You should see that the 3 topic partitions still exist, but they are now divided across only 2 brokers
   - Note that the partition for which broker 1 was the leader now has a new leader
 - Try sending messages again from the producer.
 They should be received at the consumer as before.
 Shutting down one of the brokers hasn't impacted the ability of the cluster to process data.
-- Kill the consumer and start it again, this time using the `--from-beginninng` option (this will try to read all messages sent through the cluster from the start).
+- Kill the consumer and start it again, this time using the `--from-beginning` option (this will try to read all messages sent through the cluster from the start).
   - You should see all messages previously sent arrive at the consumer.
 One of the brokers "failing" hasn't had any impact on the persistence of messages in the cluster.

 ## Conclusion